phcompeau/biological_modeling_course/_pages/coronavirus/conclusion.md

 [Exercises](exercises){: .btn .btn--primary .btn--large}
 {: style="font-size: 100%; text-align: center;"}

-## Extra

-* Note to self: need to make a point about negative discovery here -- we don't find any big differences but that doesn't mean that it's analysis not worth running.

-* Another example of declaring protein structure a "solved" problem just being tip of iceberg.

 [^Dwek]: Dwek, R.A.
 Glycobiology: Toward Understanding the Function of Sugars.
 Chem.
 Rev. 96(2),  683-720 (1996). https://doi.org/10.1021/cr940283b